DeLaphante/FidelityTests/README.md

 - `TypingBug.html`

-These files intentionally contain accessibility and interaction issues used to compare framework behavior.
+This file intentionally contain accessibility and interaction issues used to compare framework behavior.

 ## Technologies